fnaumenko/bioStat/README.md

 To be more clear there are 3 illustrations of pair of signals:<br>
 ![signal-Pearson](https://github.com/fnaumenko/bioStat/blob/master/pict/Signal-Pearson_50.png)<br>
 Both of coefficients demonstrate value’s normalization independence (fig 1-3).<br>
-Signal method is a bit more sensible, but it is sensitive to the mean amplitude (*DC offset* in terms of signal function), as it it we can see on (fig 2).
+Signal method is a bit more sensible, but it is sensitive to the mean amplitude (*DC offset* in terms of signal function), as we can see on (fig 2).
 This means that the greater the background level of the compared distributions, the less relevant is the Signal method.<br>
-For this reason, Pearson’s method is recommended for the distributions comparison.<br>
+For this reason, Pearson’s method is recommended for the distribution comparison.<br>
 But if background’s level is considered part of the measure of similarity (for example, by comparing two replicas for noise level), in this case signal method would be preferable.